Securing accommodation in Malta is relatively straightforward and expats will likely find good-quality housing to suit their lifestyle and budget.

 Online property portals and local newspapers are other popular ways of finding accommodation in Malta, but listings can be outdated and don’t always give an accurate representation.
 Groups on social media are a useful source of current listings but available listings move fast.

-Renting property in Malta
+Renting accommodation in Malta

 Most rental properties are furnished, so expats may have to make special arrangements if they want to bring in their own furniture.
-Overall, properties are well-equipped, but, especially when it comes to houses of character, their interiors may be somewhat dated.
+Overall, properties are well equipped but, especially when it comes to houses of character, their interiors may be somewhat dated.

 After finding and securing a property, the tenant and the landlord sign a tenancy agreement.
 This specifies how bills are to be paid, the duration of the lease and how far in advance notice has to be given before the agreement can be terminated.
-Utility bills such as electricity and internet are not usually included in long-term rentals, and expats should ensure that anything they want to be fixed is listed in writing before they sign the tenancy agreement.
+Long-term leases are usually between six and 12 months, with an option to renew at the end of the rental period.

 Expat Health Insurance

 Cigna Global can tailor an international health insurance plan to perfectly fit the needs of you and your family.
-With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.
+With 86 million customers in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.